helps people win back their lives

 Grand Rapids Second Offense DUI Charges

-Have you recently been arrested for Michigan DUI second offense?
+Have you recently been arrested for Michigan DUI second offense in the Grand Rapids area?
 If this is your second drunk-driving offense within seven years of your last conviction, speak with a skilled DUI defense attorney as quickly as possible.
-Even though a second offense is classified as a misdemeanor, you may still face increased penalties, such as jail time and fines making it important a Grand Rapids DUI lawyer is contacted as soon as possible.Building a Defense
+Even though a second offense is classified as a misdemeanor, you may still face increased penalties, such as mandatory minimum jail time and higher fines along with draconian driver license sanctions, making it important a Grand Rapids DUI lawyer is contacted as soon as possible.Building a Defense

 If you are like many people, you may believe that just because you were arrested for Michigan DUI second offense, you will automatically be convicted.
 This is not the case!
-An experienced defense lawyer may review your case to determine if the police followed proper protocol during your arrest, or if your chemical test results were accurate.
+An arrest is not a conviction, and an experienced defense lawyer may review your case to determine if the police followed proper protocol during your arrest, or if your chemical test results were accurate.
 If errors were made during your traffic stop or breath testing, your charged may be minimized or even thrown out.

 The penalties for a second offense are much more serious than for a first.
 As stated above, a violation is considered a second offense if it has occurred with seven years of your first DUI conviction.
 Even out-of-state convictions may be considered during sentencing.Penalties for a Second Offense